Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

-\begin{proof} First, note that by Remark~\ref{rmk:comparison}, condition-A is sufficient for the digraph $K$ to be structural controllable for finite-dimensional systems.
-Thus, there exist pairs $(A(0), b(0))$, compliant with $K$, such that the corresponding systems~\eqref{eq:finitesystem} are controllable.
+\begin{proof} By Remark~\ref{rmk:comparison}, condition-A is sufficient for~$K$ to be structural controllable for finite-dimensional linear systems.
+Thus, there exist controllable pairs $(A(0), b(0))$ compliant with $K$.
 Moreover, these controllable pairs are open and dense in $\R^{n\times n}\times \R^n$ with respect to the standard Euclidean topology~\cite{lin1974structural}.
 Now, let $(A(0), b(0))$ be chosen such that item~1 of the lemma is satisfied.
-If the resulting system~\eqref{eq:finitesystem} is controllable, then the proof is complete.
-Otherwise, we can perturb $(A(0), b(0))$ to obtain a controllable pair $(A'(0), b'(0))$.
-The differences $\|A(0) - A'(0)\|$ and $\|b(0) - b'(0)\|$ can be made arbitrarily small.
-By~\eqref{eq:defmu}, each $r_i(0)$ is continuous in the $\star$-entires of $A_{ii}(0)$, so the pair $(A'(0), b'(0))$ after perturbation will still satisfy item~1 as long as the perturbation is sufficiently small. \end{proof}
+If $C(A(0),b(0))$ is nonsingular, then the proof is complete.
+Otherwise, we can perturb $(A(0), b(0))$ to obtain a controllable pair $(A'(0), b'(0))$, arbitrarily close to $(A(0),b(0))$.
+By~\eqref{eq:defmu}, each $r_i(0)$ is continuous in the $\star$-entires of $A_{ii}(0)$, so the pair $(A'(0), b'(0))$ will still satisfy item~1 of the lemma as long as the perturbation is sufficiently small. \end{proof}